 Vancouver International Airport is 15 kilometres from the city centres and as we arrived at 3 am we took a taxi to our hotel.

 The quickest way to get downtown is to travel with Vancouver Airport Skytrain.
 It takes only 25 minutes, and it has plenty of room for luggage, including snowboards and skis.
 There are more than 15 stops along the way, including Yaletown, Waterfront, and Vancouver City Centre.

 Tips, Hints, and things to do in Vancouver

 - Most of the attractions around the Capilano Bridge are high off the ground if you are someone with a fear of heights this could be challenging although the cliff walks itself is not that scary – the whole structure is fixed in place with reliable cables, so it does not swing around like a suspension bridge.
 At its highest point, Cliff walk is 90m above Capilano River.

 - Vancouver is one of the biggest film production centres in North America.
 So, look out for your favourite film sets.
 Big Blockbuster movies like Deadpool, Planet of Apes, Juno, Smallville, and Twilight, were all shot in Vancouver city.

-- Most purchases in British Columbia are subject to 7% Provincial Sales tax.
+- Most purchases in British Columbia are subject to a 7% Provincial Sales tax.

-- Bring proper footwear, lots of water and hike the near-vertical Grouse Grind, nicknamed Nature’s Stairmaster with 2.830 steps.
-Starting at the bottom of the Grouse Mountain, it requires great physical strength, but pleasant views of the Lower Mainland are well worth it.
+- Bring proper footwear, and lots of water and hike the near-vertical Grouse Grind, nicknamed Nature’s Stairmaster with 2.830 steps.
+Starting at the bottom of the Grouse Mountain requires great physical strength, but pleasant views of the Lower Mainland are well worth it.
 You can also use the gondola to get to the top.

 - Explore different neighbourhoods like Gastown, Yaletown, China Town, West End and Coal Harbour.
 Each of them has its very own temperament with dozens of various attractions and sites to see.